MatrixEditor/caterpillar/README.md

 by enabling direct class declaration.
 More information about the different configuration options will be added in the future.
 A brief introduction can be found [here >](docs/INTRO.md).

+*Caterpillar* is able to:

+* Pack and unpack data just from processing Python class definitions (including support for bitfields with a c++ like syntax!),
+* apply a wide range of data types (with endianess and architecture configuration),
+* dynamically adapt structs based on their inheritance layout,
+* inserts proper types into the class definition to support documentation and
+* it helps you to create cleaner and more concise code.

 ## Installation

 Simply use pip to install the package: